SurajVishwakarma333/Interview_QnA/README.md

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 ### Do you have any questions for me?
-• Can you please describe the responsibilities of the position?
+• Can you please describe the responsibilities of the position? \n
 • Thank you for giving me this opportunity.
 After my overall performance till now if I got selected what I need to improve and if I'm not selected how can I succeed further.
 Can you give any advice sir?